darrylbartlett/configure-ad/README.md

 </p>

 <h1>Active Directory (On-premise) Setup</h1>
-This tutorial outlines the setup of on-premise Active Directory, connecting to a client computer, and managing different containers and user accounts.<br />
+This tutorial outlines the setup of on-premise Active Directory, managing different containers and user accounts, and connecting to a client computer .<br />

 <h2>Environments and Technologies Used</h2>